lab1092/blender-manual_ja/manual/getting_started/basics/help.rst

    Blender Search - Render

-The Blender Search feature, called *Blender Search*, is a new functionality added by the Blender recode (from 2.4x series to 2.5x series and so on).
-The Internal name of the feature is *Operator Search*.
-When you hit :kbd:`Space` from your keyboard,
-Blender will present you with a small Pop Up Window, no matter which Blender Window your Mouse pointer is located (except the *Text Editor* Window and *Python console*), and a field for you to type in.
+The Blender Search feature, called the *Search Menu*, Activate by pressing :kbd:`Spacebar`, Blender will present you with a search popup, no matter at which Blender Editor your Mouse pointer is located (except the *Text Editor* Window and *Python console*), and a field for you to type in.
 Just type what you need and Blender will present you a list of available options.
-You can click on the appropriate function for you, or search through them using your keyboard, type :kbd:`Enter` to accept, or :kbd:`Esc` to leave.
+You can click on the appropriate function for you, or search through them using your keyboard, type :kbd:`Return` to accept, or :kbd:`Esc` to leave.
 Clicking outside of the Blender Search Window or taking the Mouse pointer away, will also leave Blender Search.